jordanwilking/todolist/README.md

   - Alternative to fadeout animation (can be a bit annoying)
   - Better editing vs completed modes
     - Fun for practice and nice to have fewer buttons, but maybe not the most intuitive
+  - Better function naming
+  - The tutorial put the 'completed' logic in TodoList.
+Since the parent doesn't care about that, it's probably just preference.
+However, being able to control that state from the parent could be valuable.

 - Ideas for final product

   - Create multiple todo lists
   - schedules, priorities
   - move todos between lists